360Conferences/chicago-roboto/README.md

 You will also find no Java in the project, as it is entirely written in [Kotlin](https://kotlinlang.org/).

+# TODO

+1. Tests
+1. Support providing feedback for talks.
+1. Reduce the repetition in the data.json sessions.
+1. Replace the hard coded image path.
+1. Add support for sponsors.

 # License

 Copyright 2016 Ryan Harter.